orjwan98/KamSafer/README.md

 KamSafer is a web app that enables you to log your trip's information.
 The purpose, total kilometers travelled by your vehicle, and notes to include your destination.

-# Breif summary of key requierments/features
+# Brief summary of key requierments/features
  - Create logs that enables you to log your trip's information using modern technologies:React.js.
  - Allows the users used app to download his logs in excel version.